software-development-project-1/software-development-project-1.github.io/index.md

 ## Course related discussions in Teams

 The course has a Teams team for all course related discussions.
 When you have trouble with an exercise or any other questions related to the course, feel free to ask about it in Teams.
+You can find the link for joining the Teams team on [Moodle]({{site.moodle_link}}).

 ## Assessment